 Within each context, two principal approaches for service deployment are considered:

-Bidirectional Service Interaction using Message Transfer
+Service Interaction using Message Transfer

-Simple unidirectional File Transfer
+File Transfer

 For each context and deployment approach, the Communications View provides a representative layered communications protocol stack.
 In the case of the Space Link context this is by reference to the CCSDS recommendations defined in the SCCS ADD.
-In the case of the Terrestrial Link context this is based use of representative internet protocols, although alternative protocol stacks may also be used.
+In the case of the Terrestrial Link context this assumes use of typical internet protocols, although alternative protocol stacks could also be used.
 For the On-board Link context, this assumes the use of a CCSDS SOIS on-board architecture, as described in this document.

-It should be noted that multiple protocol stack deployments may be possible for the same service specification at the application layer.

-It should also be noted that the use of communications gateway functions or protocol bridges may allow different communication protocol stacks to be used for different segments of the same end-to-end service interface.
+The same service specification at the application layer may utilize several different protocol stack deployments.The use of communications gateway functions or protocol bridges may allow different communication protocol stacks to be used for different segments of the same end-to-end service interface.
+This may be thought of as application layer bridging in a similar way that IP or DTN provide a common network layer across different underlying data link layer interfaces.

 Physical View

-The Physical View identifies potential deployment nodes and the types of communication interface supported between them.
+The Physical View identifies potential deployment nodes and the types of communication interfaces supported between them.

-It extends the limited set of deployment node classes identified in the SCCS ADD to cater for representative ground segment scenarios, by identifying a realistic set of example ground segment deployment nodes.
+This document extends the limited set of deployment node classes identified in the SCCS ADD to cater to representative ground segment scenarios, by identifying a realistic set of example ground segment deployment nodes.
 It is stressed that the identified ground segment nodes are purely examples for use in the presentation of representative deployment scenarios in the Deployment View.
-Other deployment nodes may exist in actual mission deployments.
+Other deployment nodes may exist in actual mission deployments, or nodes with these same behaviors may appear with different names.

-The viewpoint shows the identified set of deployment nodes together with the physical communications links between the nodes for a range of physical deployment architectures, including both ABA and SSI space links, on-board links, and terrestrial networks.
+This viewpoint shows the identified set of deployment nodes together with the physical communications links between the nodes for a range of physical deployment architectures, including both ABA and SSI space links, on-board links, and terrestrial networks.
 Each of the physical communications links between nodes in the diagrams representing these physical deployment architectures is classified in terms of the deployment contexts identified in the Communications View as a Space Link, an On-board Link, or a Terrestrial Link (together with their associated communications protocol stacks).

-Again it is stressed that the physical deployment architectures shown are representative examples and that other physical deployment architectures may exist in actual mission deployments.
+The physical deployment architectures shown are only representative examples and that other physical deployment architectures may exist in actual mission deployments.

 Deployment View

 The Deployment View provides illustrative examples of how functions from the Functional View may be deployed across the set of physical deployment nodes identified in the Physical View.
-The viewpoint also shows the resultant application level interactions between functions in terms of services (Service View) and information objects (Information View) exposed to the potential interoperability boundaries between deployment nodes.
+This viewpoint also shows the resultant application level interactions between functions in terms of services (Service View) and information objects (Information View) exposed to the potential interoperability boundaries between deployment nodes.
 Functional interactions between functions co-located on the same node are omitted for clarity.

-The objective of the selected set of functional deployment scenarios is to show how the services identified in the Service View may be exposed to interoperability boundaries between organisations or systems in realistic mission deployments.
+The objective of the selected set of functional deployment scenarios is to show how the services identified in the Service View may be exposed to interoperability boundaries between organizations or systems in realistic mission deployments.

-It is stressed that these are only example deployment scenarios, and actual missions may have alternative architectures.
+It is stressed that these are only example deployment scenarios, provided to cover a usefully broad set of options, and actual missions may have a wide variety of alternative architectures.

 Implementation View